 Mother's Day was originally founded as an antiwar rallying cry by Unitarian Julia Ward Howe.
-Mother’s Day is more than a day for flowers and pancakes.
-It’s a call to honor all those who mother, especially those who bear the brunt of hurtful policies or who are weighed down by stigma in our culture.
+Mother’s Day can be more than a day for flowers and pancakes.
+With “Mamas Day”, we hear a call to honor all those who mother, especially those who bear the brunt of hurtful policies or who are weighed down by stigma in our culture.
+We celebrate trans mamas, immigrant mamas, single mamas, lesbian mamas, young mamas, and others.
 It’s opportunity to take action to create the conditions so that all families can thrive.

 Send an E-card to the mamas in your life, featuring inspiring messages and beautiful, originally-commissioned artwork by artists of color.